Wireless Broadcast Gossip for Decentralized Drone Swarms: Success Probability, Contraction, and Optimal Aloha: Main Results

-\paragraph{A per-slot successful-update lower bound} A typical node updates in slot $t$ if (i) it listens, (ii) at least one neighbor within range $R$ transmits, and (iii) at least one such transmission is decodable.
-A convenient lower bound is obtained by requiring: there exists at least one transmitter in the ball $B(0,R)$ and that a transmitter at distance $R$ succeeds.
+\paragraph{A conservative per-slot successful-update lower bound.} A typical node updates in slot \(t\) if (i) it listens, (ii) at least one neighbor within range \(R\) transmits, and (iii) at least one such transmission is decodable.
+A conservative lower bound is obtained by requiring that there exists at least one transmitter in the ball \(B(0,R)\) and that a transmitter at the worst-case distance \(R\) succeeds.
 This yields

-\begin{theorem}[Consensus contraction under wireless thinning] Let $V(t)\triangleq \|x(t)-\bar x\,\mathbf{1}\|_2^2$ be the disagreement energy.
-Under the system model of Section~\ref{sec:model}, we have
+\begin{theorem}[Consensus contraction under wireless thinning] Let \(V(t)\triangleq \|x(t)-\bar x\,\mathbf{1}\|_2^2\) be the disagreement energy.
+Under the baseline model of Section~\ref{sec:model}, we have